nrajesh/sripriya-profile/README.md

-# Welcome to My Personal Website!
+# Welcome to Sripriya Srinivasan's Official Website!

-This website serves as a digital portfolio and blog, showcasing my projects, thoughts, and expertise in web development.
-Built with Next.js, it's designed to be fast, responsive, and a reflection of my passion for creating engaging web experiences.
+This website serves as the official digital home for author and translator Sripriya Srinivasan, showcasing her published works, translations, and biographical information.
+Built with Next.js, it is designed to be fast, responsive, and an engaging platform for her readers.

 ## About the Author

-[Your Name/Alias Here] is a passionate web developer with a focus on [mention your key skills, e.g., front-end development, full-stack, UI/UX, specific technologies like React, Node.js, etc.].
-I love building intuitive and performant applications that solve real-world problems.
-This space is where I share my journey, document my learnings, and present the work I'm proud of.
+Sripriya Srinivasan is an accomplished author and translator, bringing rich narratives and profound ideas to a wider audience through her insightful works.
+This site provides a comprehensive overview of her literary contributions.

 ## Website Contents

-*   **Projects:** A curated collection of my personal and professional projects, complete with descriptions, technologies used, and links to live demos or repositories.
+*   **Home:** An introduction to the author and a showcase of her latest published books.
-*   **Blog:** Articles and insights on web development, coding best practices, new technologies, and personal reflections.
+*   **About:** Detailed biographical information, including her background, interests, and notable achievements (like meeting the President of India).
-*   **About Me:** More details about my background, skills, and professional experience.
+*   **Books:** A complete, filterable, and searchable catalog of all her original publications and translations.
+Users can search by tags, publisher, or original authors, and filter by publication year range.
-*   **Contact:** Ways to get in touch with me for collaborations, opportunities, or just a chat!
+*   **Privacy Policy:** Information regarding data handling and privacy practices.

 ## Getting Started (for Developers)